Education - Adults

 You are invited to nine-week study on Ruth Haley Barton’s book, Sacred Rhythms: Arranging Our Lives for Spiritual Transformation.
 See Gina Dawson for a free copy of the book.

-First Friday Night Film Series: “Map of the Human Heart”
+First Friday Night Film Series: “The Red Turtle”

 Here are some options for you to study online.
 If you have a resource you'd like to share with us, please contact Gina Dawson, Director of Christian Education.